Prof. Zdravko Grebo

 Coordinator of the Academic and Development Unit

 Adriano REMIDDI is graduate research assistant at the Institute for Central-Eastern and Balkan Europe, University of Bologna (Italy), and coordinator of the academic and development unit of the ERMA programme.
 From the a. y.
 2014/15, he coordinates the Central European Initiative International Summer Schools (21st, 22nd and 23rd editions).
-Previously he worked as assistant to the director at the Center for Constitutional Studies and Democratic Development, Johns Hopkins University SAIS Europe.
+Previously he worked as an assistant to the director at the Center for Constitutional Studies and Democratic Development, Johns Hopkins University SAIS Europe.
 Mr. Remiddi published academic papers for ʹBalkan Social Science Reviewʹ and ʹPECOB/University of Bolognaʹ, also he wrote analyses for ʹLIMES-Italian Review of Geopoliticsʹ (Rome) and ʹForeign Affairs Portalʹ (Warsaw).
 Mr. Remiddiʹs expertise is on post-socialist transition and European integration in CEE and SEE; democracy and human rights; migration and diaspora studies.

 Ms. Alina Trkulja